ipatch/dotfiles/README.md

 <details>
 <summary><strong>TODOs completed</strong></summary>

+- [x] [arch], set timeout for git credential cache so i don't have to keep inputting github username/password
+- [x] #alacritty #macos for the love g0d, can we please support the emoji context menu ..."we can have nice things™️"
+    - ended up forking alacritty myself and pulling a PR that allow emoji context menu 🎉
 - [x] #arch #linux #archlinux, `git push` always prompts for username / password, boooooo 👻
   - TODO: will credentials be persisted through reboots and into ∞ and beyond
   - will this work ...yay it worked (w00t) no more having to input PAT